Flo-R1der/ambientika-smart_4_home-assistant/readme.md

 ### 7. Duplicate to "Ambientika 2" if you have multiple Master-devices
 > [!NOTE]
 > The current approach is subject to change.
-See #11 for details.
+See [#11](https://github.com/Flo-R1der/ambientika-smart_4_home-assistant/issues/11) for details.

 In case you have multiple devices set as **Master** you need to copy all the yaml-code assigned with id/name "Ambientika 1" and duplicate it to "Ambientika 2" for example.
 On Windows machines you might use `CTRL + H` to start the mass replacement and:
 - find: ``_1`` (most entities) / ``-1`` (secrets) *
 - replace: ``_2`` / ``-2``

+> [!WARNING]
-> \* don't use only `1` as it will also change values for fan speed or port-number for the REST-API which will break your package!
+> \* don't use only `1` in the "find" field as it will also change values for fan speed or port-number for the REST-API which will break your package!

 This needs to be done for:
 - ``automation.yaml`` (here, a `variables:`-section is already implemented for simplification )